RapRaf/dropbox_mysql_backup/readme.md

 ```
 https://www.dropbox.com/oauth2/authorize?client_id={$APP_KEY}&response_type=code&token_access_type=offline&redirect_uri=http://localhost
 ```
-2. After authorizing, you'll be redirected to a URL like: (it can fail the redirect but you need the code embeded in the url)
+2. After authorizing, you'll be redirected to a URL like: (it can fail the redirect but you just need the code embedded in the url)
 ```
 http://localhost/?code=YOUR_AUTHORIZATION_CODE
 ```